Udaychouhan22/responsive-portfolio-website/README.md

-This was a website built to showcase my technical skills.project timeline and technology used.
+This was a website built to showcase my technical skills.project timeline and technology used.this project is run only in Eclipse IDE.
+This is Web Dynamic Project.